NMProgram/Code_Assignments_Semester-2/Week 2/Period 2/W02.2.1T02_Composing-Songs/Program.md

 It requires the programmer to implement a `ComposeSong(string title)` method inside the `Artist` class, using the `Song` class provided by CodeGrade, where a Song instance gets added to a `List<Song>` field in the Artist class.

-Only the Artist class was coded by me, the rest was provided as a template by CodeGrade.
+Only the last method in the Artist class was coded by me, the rest was provided as a template by CodeGrade.

 This, again, isn't very difficult.
 I literally added one line of code to make it work.